November 18, 2025

 • assuming: Exclusion Restriction

-• trade off between internal validity and external validity
+• High internal validity; low external validity